BJNFNE/DEV7/README.md

 # Tools
 1. LOADER7VC checks which Version of DEV7 your LOADER7.EXE is.
-2. OBC-CONV converts the Text of the OBC Scripts into TXT File Format for further analysis.
+2. DecompOBC shows the Text of the OBC Scripts for further analysis.